Nebraska Reverses Course, Wants To Play Football On Black Friday

 Shawn Eichorst put out a statement through social media on Thursday afternoon where he claimed the uproar over getting rid of the game was blown out of proportion.
 This all started because the Big Ten schedules for 2020 and 2021 were released earlier this week.
 Those schedules showed that not only wasn’t Nebraska playing Iowa the last week of the season, it wasn’t playing any game on the last Friday of the regular season.

 The Cornhuskers and Hawkeyes have been going against one another on Black Friday since Nebraska joined the Big 10.
-In the future schedules, the Cornhuskers will be squaring off against Minnesota and the official dates of those games both fall on a Saturday.
+In the future schedules, the Cornhuskers will be squaring off against Minnesota, and the official dates of those games both fall on a Saturday.

 As the Quadcity Times reports, Husker head coach Mike Riley was perfectly fine with doing away with the special game date.
 Among other things, Riley said, “I do not like to get out of the routine of what we do week to week to get ready for a game, so changing that is no fun for me.”